-As of 2020, Coach had more than 300 stores in China.
+Nowadays, Coach has more than 360 stores in China.
 Coach is regarded as a rather affordable luxury brand, that specializes in targeting the middle class in North American and European markets.

-So far, the secret of Coach resides in completely understanding chinese consumer’s needs and concerns.
-With the creation of “10 reasons” to use the Coach’s e-commerce site, the American brand has demonstrated its awareness regarding worries among chinese online shoppers such as cash-on-delivery payment, guaranteed authenticity and easy refunds.
+So far, the secret of Coach resides in completely understanding Chinese consumers’ needs and concerns.
+With the creation of “10 reasons” to use Coach’s e-commerce site, the American brand has demonstrated its awareness regarding worries among Chinese online shoppers such as cash-on-delivery payment, guaranteed authenticity, and easy refunds.

 Targeted Market with Localization Effort

 Coach’s strength also resides in the fact that they know precisely how to target and create interest, as suggested by the campaign illustrated below.
 Indeed in order to attract Chinese consumers, the brand came up with a specific campaign for the Chinese New Year, which was of course advertised on all major Chinese social media platforms.

 One of Coach’s most attractive qualities is its collaboration with a wide variety of brands.
 These collaborations result in very diverse campaigns for the consumers to choose from, which can be beneficial to any shopper looking for something new and exciting.

 Those collaborations are highly appreciated in China.
 They often leverage nostalgia, desire for unique design, the urgency of limited edition, and so on.